 We do not have a formal policy regarding attendance by members of our Board of Directors at annual meetings of our stockholders; however, directors are encouraged to attend all such meetings.
-One of our current directors attended our 2013 annual meeting of stockholders.
+For our 2014 annual meeting of stockholders, two of our then-current directors attended such meeting.